- Visit our zoos

 Eastern Barred Bandicoot trial introduction

 The species previously occurred in south-west Victoria and south-east South Australia but since European settlement, 99% of its preferred habitat of native grasslands and grassy woodlands has been lost in Victoria.
-The introduced Red Fox has also been a major contributor to the extinction of the species from unfenced areas of the mainland.
+The introduced Red Fox has also been a major contributor to the extinction of the species from the mainland.

 - Determine the rates and causes of mortality in the bandicoots